jfree/orsonpdf/README.md

     http://www.object-refinery.com/orsonpdf/

-Version 1.0 was release on 31 July 2013 and the most recent version (1.7) was released on 28 September 2015.
+Version 1.0 was released on 31 July 2013 and the most recent version (1.7) was released on 28 September 2015.
 Changes since the initial release are listed towards the end of this file.

 Getting Started